THE PAKGHAN SERIES, DAY 15 – 17

 DAY 16, ROOFTOP RIDER

-After getting my visa for Afghanistan it was time to tick another thing off the bucket list, riding on the roof of a bus.
-I done it in Karachi with my dad but I wanted to stay up at a little longer and it was incredible as well as being insanely dangerous!
-This is where the students sit as it’s often free.
+After getting my visa for Afghanistan, it was time to tick another thing off the bucket list: riding on the roof of a bus.
+I did it in Karachi with my dad, but I wanted to stay up a little longer, and it was incredible and insanely dangerous!
+This is where the students sit, as it’s often free.

 SNUFF & CHAPLI